pirainogi/gobble-client/README.md

 # GOBBLE
+Developed by Gabbie Piraino

 A full service meal-prepping application with scheduling functionality so you never have to worry about what the <i>fork</i> is for dinner again.

+*** Work in Progress ***

+## Built With

-Made with React.js and Ruby on Rails database.
+* Ruby on Rails
+* React.js
+* Javascript
+* HTML5 and CSS3 (semi-responsive)

 Please find the Rails database at [Gooble-Server](https://github.com/pirainogi/gobble-server).
-You will need to create an API key with RapidAPI in order to seed your data.
+You will need to create an API key with RapidAPI in order to seed your data. **There is a limit to the amount of free data that you can seed from the API, so please be aware before you seed thousands of recipes.**

-*** Work in Progress ***
+## Prerequisites

+You will need `node` or `yarn` installed on your computer in order to run this app.

+In order to run this app, first clone the repo down onto your local machine and navigate to that directory.
+Then install the necessary dependencies with either:
+* `npm install`
+* `yarn install`

+## NPM Packages
+* Moment.js
+* Moment-Timezone.js
+* React-Big-Calendar.js
+* React-Dom.js
+* React-Router-Dom.js

 ## Home Page